-No significant internal control weaknesses or failures have arisen during the period 1 August 2021 to 31 July 2022.
-Audit testing identified a number of potential errors in apprenticeship compliance that have been addressed by the college.
+No significant internal control weaknesses or failures have arisen during the period 1 August 2022 to 31 July 2023.

 Responsibilities under funding agreements

 The Corporation takes its contractual responsibilities in relation to funding and contracts seriously.
 A 'regulatory returns' report presented to each Corporation meeting provides assurance that all filing requirements are met on a timely basis.
 All ESFA/ OFS and similar regulatory body correspondence is shared with the Corporation at each meeting.